thirdtank/brut/brutrb.com/hooks.md

 _Last Updated June 12, 2025_

 Route hooks and Middlewares do not share implementations, however they are similar in concept.
 These concepts may be unified in the future.

+Hooks are applied in `Brut::Framework::MCP` usiung Sinatra's hooks mechanism.
+While Brut may not always be based on Sinatra, it is now.
+You should not rely on it.

+Lastly, there is some dissonance in how keyword injection works.
+Pages and Handlers have initializer injection, while hooks use method injection.
+This may change - Hooks may be re-designed to use initializer injection, and even changed so that before and after hooks have different base classes.